chaos-mesh/website/versioned_docs/version-2.7.3/run-serial-or-parallel-experiments.md

 ## Serial experiments

-When you create `templates` in Workflow, use `templateType: Serial` to claim a serial node.
+When you create `templates` in Workflow, use `templateType: Serial` to declare a serial node.

 Another required field in serial nodes is `children`.
-Its type is `[]string` and value is the name of other `template`.
+Its type is `[]string`, and its value is a list of the names of other templates.
 For example:

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1